Lex-DRL/Navetsea-S3-AWPI/20 Model/README.md

 - Naturally good looking, yet does not look like wearing permanent makeup.
 - Smooth glowy skin with juicy lips.

-> This edition also contains a "futa" version of default-override mod.
+> This edition also has a "futa" version of default-override mod.
 I.e., the one which adds male genitalia to female models.

 ![Model](/_PREVIEW/20%20Model.jpg)